mbsa-tud/tsad_platform/README.md

 ## Known limitations, issues and possible future upgrades (Mostly relevant for developers)

 1. Optimize the threshold calculation (in file computeBestFScoreThreshold.m).
 It can be slow, especially for larger datasets, as it checks the F-Score for every single unique anomaly score value of the used time series (either anomalous validation set or test set).
 An upper bound of threshold values to check could be implemented to counter this issue.
 2. The simulink detection doesn't implement the different data preparation methods and scoring functions for the different deep-learning models, which makes it non-functional in many cases.
 The functionality of using a univariate model on multivariate datasets, where a separate model is trained for each channel of the dataset, must be implemented aswell.
-This feature already exists in the normal detection mode (It can be enabled by setting the `isMultivariate` field to `false` for a model).
+This feature already exists in the normal detection mode (It can be enabled by setting the `dimensionality` field to `"univariate"` for a model).
 3. (Maybe irrelevant?)
 The step-size for the detection process is always set to 1 and can't be adjusted.
 4. (Maybe irrelevant?)
 The forecast horizon for deep-learning models is always set to 1 and can't be adjusted.
 5. Network architectures of deep-learning models could be checked in more detail or updated.
 For example the TCN-AE currently only accepts window-sizes that are divisible by 4.